Every now and then, you’re going to run into a few woodworking projects that require the use of wood glue.

-When it comes to wood glue, one type does not fit all.
-That is why they’re different in the first place, right?
+When it comes to gluing wood, one type of glue will not work well for all projects.
+That is why there are different types of glue in the first place, right?
 It’s because they have different applications.

 The type of glue you need generally depends on what you’re trying to glue up and how the final project will be used.

 Glue for an outdoor furniture project which is going to be affected by the weather is different from that of an indoor furniture project that’s not going to come in contact with water or any other environmental element.

 So before choosing any wood glue you need to ask yourself the following questions.